Learn In 10 Minutes

 Common Guitar Playing Question #1: How Do I Increase My Guitar Speed?

 Guitar speed is a result of mastering MANY guitar technique elements that make fast playing possible.
 Until you master all of them, playing guitar fast will be difficult.

 The complete question you should be asking is: “What elements of my technique are holding back my guitar speed and how do I master them to make fast playing effortless?”

 Hint: learning to move your hands/fingers faster is typically not the answer to increasing guitar speed.

-A common example of a guitar technique flaw that makes fast guitar playing impossible is poor control of excessive tension.
-Watch the video on the right where I help one of my online guitar students identify and release excess tension that prevents him from playing guitar fast:
+Watch this video where I help one of my online guitar students identify and release excess tension that prevents him from playing guitar fast:

 To learn all the other elements that go into building guitar speed, download this eGuide about learning to shred on guitar.

 Common Guitar Playing Question #2: Where Can I Find Cool Guitar Licks To Play In My Guitar Solos?

 The false premise of this question is that playing great guitar solos is all about what notes you play in your guitar licks.
 Fact is: you can create amazing guitar licks and solos simply by learning how to play all the guitar solo ideas you know in more creative and expressive ways.
 Focus on mastering your guitar phrasing and you will never have a shortage of amazing musical ideas to play in your guitar solos.

 Here are just a few ways you can do this: